Skip to Main Content

 For CUNY colleges

-Currently matriculated students may apply for an e-permit online using CUNYfirst prior to registration.
-Instructions for filing a permit request electronically (an “e-permit”) can be accessed through the college website.
+Currently matriculated students may apply for an ePermit online using CUNYfirst prior to registration.
+Instructions for filing a permit request electronically (an “ePermit”) can be accessed through the college website.
 Note that receiving permission to take a course on e-permit is not the same thing as actually registering for that course at the other CUNY colleges.
 To complete the permit process, students must pay for the course(s) through Brooklyn College and then register for the approved course(s) at the host college.
-All three steps – the e-permit request, payment at Brooklyn College, and registration at the host college – must be completed or the student is not officially registered for the course(s).
-There are no restrictions on the number of courses that students can take on e-permit other than the satisfaction of residency requirements, nor on the number of colleges to which students can apply for course(s) on e-permit.
+All three steps—the ePermit request, payment at Brooklyn College, and registration at the host college—must be completed or the student is not officially registered for the course(s).
+There are no restrictions on the number of courses that students can take on e-permit other than the satisfaction of residency requirements, nor on the number of colleges to which students can apply for course(s) on ePermit.
+Graduate students must have a 3.00 GPA to qualify for an outgoing e-permit.

 Special considerations for transfer courses from non-CUNY institutions